-American Sign Language II is a course that continues the focus on frequently used signs through a functional-notional approach and the discussion of the cultural features of the Deaf community.
+American Sign Language II is a course that continues the focus on frequently used signs and the discussion of the cultural features of the Deaf community.
 Emphasis is placed on further development of receptive and expressive communication skills in American Sign Language (ASL).
-Through this course, students are given the opportunity to watch and understand short stories, dialogues and poetry in ASL; continue to develop visual discrimination skills; begin to understand various dialects of ASL by interacting with ASL users within the deaf community; begin to use classifiers appropriately; continue the mastery of the current GLOSSING system used in texts to write ASL; and begin to write in GLOSS their own simple dialogues, poetry and translations.
-Students will also learn to examine some of the political issues associated with the deaf community, and will further develop an understanding of the relationship between languages and cultures as a whole.
+Through this course, students are given the opportunity to watch and understand short stories & dialogues in ASL; continue to develop visual discrimination skills; begin to understand various dialects of ASL; recognize and demonstrate accurate ASL grammar; use classifiers appropriately and continue exposure to the Glossing system used in texts to write ASL.
+Students will also learn to examine some of the political issues associated with the Deaf community, and will further develop an understanding of the relationship between languages and cultures as a whole.
+This course requires active participation.